Republican senators are choosing sides in the Trump-McConnell spat

-WASHINGTON — Senate Majority Leader Mitch McConnell's colleagues are largely rallying around the Kentucky Republican amid the ongoing attacks from President Donald Trump.
+WASHINGTON — Senate Majority Leader Mitch McConnell's colleagues are largely rallying around the him amid the ongoing attacks from President Donald Trump.

 The intra-party spat is forcing Republicans to take sides in a dispute that many members say is counter-productive and pointless.
 And it's further threatening an uneasy alliance between the White House and the Republican-led Congress that has frayed over a stalled agenda.